 Of course not-for-profits want to maximize their impact in the communities they serve, but fostering a high-performance culture is easily as important in not-for-profit organizations as it is in for-profit ones.
 The outcomes and measures will differ.
 A high performance culture will drive competitive advantage and profit in corporate settings.
 High performance culture in not-for profit agencies will drive high-impact for the communities served.

 Performance is the input.
 Impact is the output.

-Government funders are great at asking for measures- how many people served, how many man-hours expended, and how much money spent, but these are simply inputs.
+Funders often ask for counts of things- how many people served, how many man-hours expended, and how much money spent, but these are simply inputs.
 Even these simple measures are hard to calibrate across the highly diverse social service landscape.
 High-performing not-for-profit organizations understand clearly the impacts they hope to achieve, and are measuring and managing key performance drivers (inputs) to maximize impact.

 Some attributes of high-performance culture borrowed from corporate Canada translate pretty well to not-for-profit management:

 - Clarity and Consensus on Goals, Building Trust

 - Recognition and Rewards